nexodus-io/nexodus/docs/user-guide/agent.md

 https://auth.try.nexodus.127.0.0.1.nip.io/realms/nexodus/device?user_code=LTCV-OFFS
 ```

-If the agent was started using systemd, you will find the same thing in the service logs.
+If the agent was started using systemd on Linux or launchd on Mac, you will find the same thing in the service logs.
 You can also retrieve this status information using `nexctl`.

 ```sh
 $ sudo nexctl nexd status